Why this lab

-This combination of skillsets should make researchers competitive for future roles in academia, industry or entrepreneurship.
+This combination of skillsets makes trainees competitive for future roles in academia, industry or entrepreneurship.

 Students wishing to pursue a MS should apply through the University of Nebraska Department of Agronomy & Horticulture’s MS program with a specialization in Plant Breeding and Genetics.

-Students wishing to pursue a PhD can apply through the University of Nebraska’s Complex Biosystems program with a specialization in Integrative Plant Biology.
+Students wishing to pursue a PhD can apply through the University of Nebraska’s Complex Biosystems program with a specialization in Integrated Plant Biology.
 Complex Biosystems has one admission deadline per year on December 15th.
 This program accepts both students with a BA/BS and those with a MS/MA.
+Click here for the official Schnable Lab unofficial guide to applying to the Integrated Plant Biology PhD program at the University of Nebraska-Lincoln.

 Alternatively students can apply to the Department of Agronomy & Horticulture’s PhD program with a specialization in Plant Breeding and Genetics which has rolling admissions throughout the year.
 While this program is technically open to both students with a Bachelors or Masters degree, we’ve run into some problems with the departmental direct-to-PhD admissions procedure, so I would advise any student interested in working with me who is coming straight out of an undergraduate degree to apply through the Complex Biosystems program if possible.